Synternet/pubsub-python/README.md

 Before you begin using the Python SDK, make sure you have the necessary credentials and access tokens from the Synternet [Developer Portal](https://portal.synternet.com/) platform.
 These credentials will allow you to connect to the Data Layer and subscribe to or publish data streams.

-More information available in [https://docs.synternet.com/docs](Synternet documentation).
+More information available in [Synternet documentation](https://docs.synternet.com/docs).

 ## Examples